iangreenleaf/native_enum/README.markdown

 ### Y U NO WORK?! ###

-Sorry, it currently only works with Rails 3.x and the mysql2 and sqlite adapters.
-I plan to support other standard adapters at some point.
+It currently works with:

+ * Rails 3.0, 3.1, 3.2, 4.0.
+ * The `mysql2` and `sqlite` adapters.
+ * Ruby 1.9.3, 2.0.0.
+It probably also works with Ruby 1.8, but that is unsupported.

+If you'd like to support other adapters, pull requests are welcome!

 ### Why doesn't it validate anything? ###